M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 * Create a function that creates the assignment object (`createAssigmentObject`, lines 120-135).
 Specifically, it will:
 	* Create property values for the built-in properties used by the `Assignment` object type:
-		* Class (ID 100, line2 130-133).
+		* Class (ID 100, lines 146-150).
-		* Name or title (ID 0, lines 136-139).
+		* Name or title (ID 0, lines 152-156).
-		* Single file document (ID 22, lines 142-145).
+		* Single file document (ID 22, lines 158-162).
-		* Assigned to (ID 44, lines 148-155).
+		* Assigned to (ID 44, lines 164-172).
-	* Create properties to establish relationships between the assignment object and the currently-selected items (lines 158-127).
+	* Create properties to establish relationships between the assignment object and the currently-selected items (lines 177-234).
-	* Create the object (lines 220-229) and check it in (line 232).
+	* Create the object (lines 236-246) and check it in (line 249).
-* Call the function when the command is clicked (line 73).
+* Call the function when the command is clicked (line 88).

 <p class="note">The code below uses the API in the standard synchronous manner.
 The next section - <a href="{{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/#enabling-compatibility-with-m-files-web-access">enabling compatibility with M-Files Web</a> - will alter it to use an asynchronous approach.</p>